Environmental Science majors may not earn the minor, but may earn the Restoration Ecology certificate.

 Students who could benefit:

-For those that have completed the requirements for the certificate (TEST and TENSCI majors), you must apply to receive your certificate after you have completed all of the course requirements.
+For those that have completed the requirements for the certificate (TENSCI majors), you must apply to receive your certificate after you have completed all of the course requirements (or in your final quarter).
 To do so, you will need to submit a completed application.
-Applications can be downloaded in PDF or Word format, and submitted via email to email@example.com or to the mailing address on the application:
+Applications can be downloaded in PDF or Word format and submitted via email to Toni Woodman at firstname.lastname@example.org.